MichelleMoran431/Programming-GMIT-2020/README.md

 Week 3#

-Weekly task 3
+Weekly task 3 Secondstring.py

-Write a program that takes asks a user to input a string and outputs every second letter in reverse order.
+A program that asks a user to input a string and outputs every second letter in reverse order.

-So firstly to reverse the entered sentence [::-1] and then choose every second letter in the reversed string [::-2]
+Intially I reverse the string using [::-1] and then choose every second letter in the reversed string [::-2]

-python secondstring.py
-Please enter a sentence: The quick brown fox jumps over the lazy dog.
-.o zletrv pu o wr cu h

-second string example used : The green grass isnt always
-output: Enter string :The green grass isnt always greener
-This is my sentence with every second letter in reverse order rnegsal nisagnegeT
+reference : Andrew Beatty review mail - suggested a less complicated way.
+Removing the need to  reverse sentence and just use : print ("This is my sentence with every second letter in reverse order :",sentence[::-2])

 Weekly task 4